stevenbauermn/scripts/ansible/README.md

 10.0.0.7
 ````

-We have installed the following Beats on these machines:
+Only these Beats were install on these machines:
 - Filebeat
 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- System and application log details such Web Traffic is gathered by Filebeat.
+- System log and application log details which include details such as Web Traffic is gathered by Filebeat.
 - CPU, Memory, Disk, and Network and other top-like statics gathered Metricbeat.

 ### Using the Playbook